Updated 7th January 2023

-All dissection materials need to be obtained from an approved source, such as a supermarket, butcher, abattoir or approved animal house or scientific supplier, to ensure that users are not exposed to diseased products.
+All dissection materials must be obtained from an approved source such as a supermarket, butcher, abattoir, approved animal house or scientific supplier, to ensure that users are not exposed to diseased products.
 All of these sources have appropriate health checks in place for the animals supplied.

-The use of animals in teaching or research is supervised by an animal ethics committee, which refers to the Animal Research Act 1985 (NSW).1 The Schools Animal Care and Ethics Committee (SACEC) was specifically set up to supervise the use of animals in government and non-government schools and has a website that considers issues arising from using animals in schools.2
+The use of animals in teaching or research is supervised by an animal ethics committee, which refers to the Animal Research Act 1985 (NSW).1 The Schools Animal Care and Ethics Committee (SACEC) has been specifically set up to supervise the use of animals in government and non-government schools and has a website that considers issues arising from using animals in schools.2

-The document is more concerned with the use of live animals in the school environment however on Page 27 it states:
+The document is more concerned with the use of live animals in the school environment however on the ‘dissection of animals’ page it states:

 “Where dissection is considered as a necessary activity, schools should consider using the following: